Lightning-AI/pytorch-lightning/docs/source/training_tricks.rst

 .. note::

     This feature expects that a `batch_size` field exist in the `hparams` of your model i.e.
-    `model.hparams.batch_size` should exist and will be overriden by the results of this algorithm.
-Settin
+    `model.hparams.batch_size` should exist and will be overridden by the results of this algorithm.

-The scaling algorithm has a number of parameters, that the user can control by invoking the `.scale_batch_size` method themself.
+The scaling algorithm has a number of parameters, that the user can control by invoking the trainer method `.scale_batch_size` themself.

 .. code-block:: python